strontic/strontic.github.io/xcyclopedia/library/gpresult.exe-24091E39D3C98CD0866002B618801C6E.md

 - Because you can apply overlapping policy settings to any computer or user, the Group Policy feature generates a resulting set of policy settings when the user logs on.
 The **gpresult** command displays the resulting set of policy settings that were enforced on the computer for the specified user when the user logged on.

 - Because **/v** and **/z** produce a lot of information, it's useful to redirect output to a text file (for example, `gpresult/z >policy.txt`).

+- On ARM64 versions of Windows, only the `gpresult` in SysWow64 works with the `/h` parameter.

 #### Examples